hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 This functionality should be a solution of last resort, meaning that all errors that can be handled without user intervention should be handled automatically.
-For example sources and sinks losing connection to external systems should attempt reconnection internally, back off after a certain number of tries, in general have their internal strategy for dealing with problems as much as possible.
+For example sources and sinks losing connection to external systems should attempt to reconnect internally, back off after a certain number of tries, in general have their internal strategy for dealing with problems as much as possible.